Communities

-Women In Nanofabrication (WIN)
+Women in Nanofabrication (WIN)

 WIN is a networking event that brings together women (and non-binary) professionals in science and industry from around the world to exchange ideas through diversity and inclusion to advance the fields of lithography and nanotechnology.
 For more information about the WIN community, please join the EIPBN Women in Nanofabrication Group.